-Explore exhibits, engage in hands-on activities, attend naturalist-led programs, or adventure through our nectar garden.
-Visit our gift shop for tools to practice your new naturalist skills or bring your own binoculars, magnifying glass, camera, and sketch pad for exploring the marsh or hills.
+Explore exhibits, engage in hands-on activities, attend naturalist-led programs, or adventure through the nectar garden.
+Visit us for tools to practice your new naturalist skills or bring your own binoculars, magnifying glass, camera, and sketch pad for exploring the marsh or hills.
 The Visitor Center is open Wednesdays through Sundays, 10 a.m. - 4 p.m., except Thanksgiving Day and Christmas.